 - One of the best ways to manage symptoms is again, to ensure that the immune system is functioning well, which can have on-going effects.

-- Adding immune boosting foods such as citrus fruit, broccoli, berries, eggs, oysters, pumpkin seeds, oats & rye to your diet and reduce sugar and alcohol intake.
+- Adding immune boosting foods such as citrus fruit, broccoli, berries, eggs, oysters, pumpkin seeds, & oats and reduce sugar and alcohol intake.